Raneded/napify/PrivacyPolicy.md

-1. Introduction
-   Welcome to Napify, Your privacy is important to us.
-This Privacy Policy explains our commitment to protecting your privacy and ensuring transparency in how our mobile application ("App") operates.
-By using the App, you agree to the terms of this Privacy Policy.

-2. No Data Collection
+# Napify Privacy Policy
+**Effective Date:**  March 14 2025
+## **Introduction**
+Napify is committed to protecting your privacy.
+This Privacy Policy explains how we handle your information when you use our mobile application, **Napify**.

+## **Information We Do Not Collect**
-   We do not collect, store, or share any personal data or information from our users.
-Our App is designed to function without requiring any user data, ensuring complete privacy.
+Napify does not collect, store, or share any personal data, including but not limited to:

-3. No Third-Party Sharing
-   Since we do not collect any data, we do not share any user information with third parties, including advertisers, analytics providers, or other external services.

-4. Children's Privacy
-   Our App does not collect any data, including from children under 13 (or the applicable age in your jurisdiction).
-Since we do not gather any information, there is no risk of accidental data collection.
+- Names, email addresses, or phone numbers
+- Device information or location data
+- User activity data

+## **Network Access and Third-Party Services**
+Napify requires internet access to serve advertisements through Google AdMob.
+While we do not collect any data ourselves, Google AdMob may collect and process information per its own privacy policy.
+We encourage you to review Google's privacy practices here: [Google Privacy Policy](https://policies.google.com/privacy).

+## **Advertisements**
+Napify might display ads through Google AdMob, which may use cookies or similar tracking technologies to provide personalized advertisements.
+You can manage your ad preferences through your device settings or Google’s ad settings.

-5. Changes to This Privacy Policy
+## **Changes to This Privacy Policy**
-   We may update this Privacy Policy periodically.
-Any changes will be posted within the App, and continued use of the App constitutes acceptance of the revised policy.
+We may update this Privacy Policy from time to time.
+Any changes will be reflected in this document with an updated effective date.
+We encourage users to review this Privacy Policy periodically.

+## **Contact Us**
+If you have any questions or concerns about this Privacy Policy, please contact us at:
+**Email:** pronaycoding@gmail.com

+By using Napify, you agree to this Privacy Policy.